 day #01 and night #01were exhibited at EINDHOVENART on 27,28,29,30 of December in 2017 in the Netherlands.

-MOUNTROTHKO is set up and experienced in LG -1.17a LaPlace in Eindhoven University of Technology (the Netherlands).
+MOUNTROTHKO was set up and experienced in LG -1.17a LaPlace at Eindhoven University of Technology (the Netherlands).
 The projected image was 2.5m*2.5m.
 The final installation setting had parallel images.
 The entire installation space was 6.5m*8m*4m.

 From upper to lower raw: scenario “day”, “noon”, and “night” within interactive installation MOUNTROTHKO.